cinnData/DataSci-Summer/[DS-03] NumPy and Pandas.md

 In a similar way, a 2D array is a sequence of 1D arrays of the same length and type.
 It has two axes.
 When we visualize it as rows and columns, `axis=0` means *across rows*, while `axis=1` means *across columns*.

 The number of terms stored along an axis is the **dimension** of that axis.
-The dimensions are collected in the attribute `shape`.
+The dimensions are collected in the attribute `.shape`.

 ```
 In [4]: arr1.shape